dynamic/silverstripe-elemental-card/README.md

 ElementCard now uses LinkField v5, which changes the `ElementLink` field from a `DBLink` database field to a `has_one` relationship with the `Link` model.
 This provides better management and more features for links in SilverStripe 6.

 If you're upgrading from version 2, you may need to migrate existing link data.
 See the [LinkField upgrade documentation](https://github.com/silverstripe/silverstripe-linkfield) for more information.

+Elemental Card v3 is compatible with SilverStripe 6.
+See the [SilverStripe 6 Upgrade Guide](https://docs.silverstripe.org/en/6/) for more details on the upgrade process.

 ## Upgrading from version 1